 - Add 2 cups of Oxyclean liquid stain remover and mix well.
 Do not add bleach or other harsh cleaners, which can damage some sail fabrics, bolt ropes, and thread.

-- Completely submerge one sail at a time and let it soak for 24 hours.
+- Completely submerge one sail at a time in the water and let it soak for 24 hours.
 You don’t need to agitate it.
-If some of the sail floats up out of the water, just turn the sail in the water from time to time to be sure everything gets time to soak.
+If some of the sail floats up out of the water, just turn the sail in the water from time to time to be sure everything gets plenty of time to soak.

 - After 24 hours, remove the sail and spread it out flat on a clean, smooth surface.
-A deck made of composite materials works great if you have access to one.
+A deck made with composite planks works great if you have access to one.
 If your sail is bigger than your work surface, work on a small section at a time.

 - While it’s still wet with the soapy water, lightly scrub the sail all over with a soft brush, paying extra attention to the seams, batten pockets, and stains.